parkermac/LO/pre/hycom/README.md

 ## This code is designed to make a backfill archive for the GOFS 3.0 and 3.1 versions of HYCOM.

+NOTE: HYCOM has a 22-year reanalysis 1994-2015: GLBv0.08, 53x.
+I have not made use of this yet but it could be great for longer hindcasts.
+The notes below are for more recent years, and are used for the current system.

 ---

 #### A typical workflow would consist of two steps.
 First, from the command line do: